Pizzabagarn/WellnessQuests/README.md

 3. Wait for Android Studio to sync the project and download required dependencies.

 4. Copy the `google-services.json` file into `WellnessQuest/app/`.
+> Note: For the final submission (ZIP version), the `google-services.json` file is already included in the correct directory (`app/`) and does not need to be added manually.
+This only applies if you are using the provided ZIP archive instead of cloning the project from Git.

 5. Open **Device Manager** in Android Studio (top-right corner), and create a virtual device: